dada325/stock_prediction_app/README.md

   - Define the exact stock indices or companies you're focusing on. for the POV, will focusing on a couples of company

-  - Outline the prediction horizon (e.g., daily, weekly).
+  - Outline the prediction horizon
     Intraday is very good start point for the real time data project.
 I will set the getting data in 5 mins.

 #### Significance and Impact: